MyCookie/Homelab/README_Debian.md

 # Debian

 This project assumes you're running Debian Stable.
-As of writing current Stable is [12.11](https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-12.11.0-amd64-netinst.iso).
+Most of this guide was written for Debian Bookworm, specifically [12.11](https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-12.11.0-amd64-netinst.iso).

 Perform a standard install, without a desktop environment, with a SSH server.